Wojciech H. Zurek: Education

 He attended the I Liceum Ogólnokształcące im.
 Mikołaja Kopernika (1st Secondary High School of Mikołaj Kopernik) in Bielsko-Biała.

 Zurek earned his M.Sc. in physics at AGH University of Science and Technology, Kraków, Poland in 1974 and completed his Ph.D. under advisor William C. Schieve at the University of Texas at Austin in 1979.
-He spent two years at Caltech as a Tolman Fellow, and started at LANL as a J. Oppenheimer Fellow.

 Career

+Zurek spent two years at Caltech as a Tolman Fellow, and started at the Los Alamos National Laboratory LANL as a J. Oppenheimer Fellow.

-He was the leader of the Theoretical Astrophysics Group at Los Alamos from 1991 until he was made a laboratory fellow in the theory division in 1996.
+He was the leader of the Theoretical Astrophysics Group at Los Alamos from 1991 until he was made a laboratory fellow (a prestigious distinction for a US National Laboratory scientist) in the theory division in 1996.
 Zurek is currently a foreign associate of the Cosmology Program at the Canadian Institute for Advanced Research.
 He served as a member of the external faculty of the Santa Fe Institute, and has been a visiting professor at the University of California, Santa Barbara.
 Zurek co-organized the programs Quantum Coherence and Decoherence and Quantum Computing and Chaos at UCSB's Institute for Theoretical Physics.